mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 ```

 Page view and event structures are different so messages are published to separate Kafka topics
-using collection (receive) time as event time.
+using ingestion time as the event time.
 Our system should not rely on page view or event creation time due to high client clocks variance.
 The topic key is always `ClientKey` and value is either `Pv` or `Ev` presented below.
 For better examples readability page view and event payload is defined as simplified single value field.